Arvind644/Video-Portfolio-Creator/README.md

 1. Enter a detailed description of the video you want to create
 2. Select the desired aspect ratio (16:9, 9:16, 1:1, or 4:3)
-3. Choose an AI model version (Ray 1.6, Ray 2, or Ray Flash 2)
+3. Choose an AI model version:
+   - Ray 2 (Default) - Higher quality with duration control
+   - Ray Flash 2 - Faster generation with duration control
+   - Ray 1.6 - Standard quality, no duration control
-4. Select a video duration (5s or 9s)
+4. If using Ray 2 or Ray Flash 2, select a video duration (5s or 9s)
 5. Toggle the loop option if you want the video to loop
 6. Click "Generate Video"
 7. Wait for the video to be generated (this usually takes 1-2 minutes)